 A HAPPY ACCIDENT

 When most people vacation in Miami, work is the furthest thing from their minds.
 Too much Cuban food to eat, beaches to visit, clubs to enjoy.
 Humberto Perez visited Miami – and accidentally found a job.
-After graduating from architecture school in Colombia, Perez travelled north to see his brother in Miami.
+After graduating from architecture school in Colombia, Perez traveled north to see his brother in Miami.
 A client of Perez’s brother was starting a new company in the tradeshow industry and needed some renderings completed.
 “He wanted to talk to me, but I didn’t speak English at all back in the day,” Perez recalled.
 “Two days later, I showed up with my drawings.
 He hired me on the spot.”

 Even when he was a full-time architect in Atlanta, Perez didn’t shed his tradeshow past; he purchased a 24-in.-wide Roland plotter and started making vinyl signs in his basement as a side gig.
 “When I was in the tradeshow business and I started printing and cutting, I was fascinated by it,” Perez remembered.
 “I said, One day, I’ll do this on my own.’”
 After the recession cost him his job as an architect in 2009, Perez rented an office space, ordered a 54-in.
 Roland VersaCAMM and founded Avisos Digital Graphics & Signage.
 Over time, Avisos relocated to Smyrna, GA, rebranded as Avisos Architectural Signage, and expanded its production capabilities, completing more ADA, monument and, yes, architectural signage projects.